Score a K-12 AI tool against the Forensic Read™.

 The Forensic Read™ cannot be automated.
 A computer can never be held accountable.
 The Pre-Service Lookup is not an attempt to automate the methodology; it is an attempt to extend the most basic and topical application of the methodology to people who could not otherwise apply it.
 The signing line is the formal expression of that extension.
 A signed verdict, dated and named, with the source documents listed and the rubric applied: that is the document the firm publishes infrastructure to produce.

 To cite a verdict produced by The Pre-Service Lookup, name the tool, the date of the read, the rubric version, and the signing evaluator.
-Example: "Khanmigo, Pre-Service Lookup verdict: Proceed (verdict date: May 28, 2026; rubric: three-axis, twelve-input, three-dealbreaker; signed by Maria Rivera, Pre-service teacher, USF School of Education)."
+Example: "Khanmigo, Pre-Service Lookup verdict: Proceed (verdict date: May 28, 2026; rubric: three-axis, thirteen-input, four-dealbreaker; signed by Maria Rivera, Pre-service teacher, USF School of Education)."
 The rubric is published openly at thelanguagefirm.org.
 The full Forensic Read™ methodology, of which this rubric is one applied instrument, is documented at languagefirm.org/the-forensic-read.